gutamurr/tripass-manager/README.md

-# tripassword-manager
+# TriPass Telegram Bot 🔐
-Password manager in Telegram Bot
+- Password manager in Telegram

+# Important Note:
+All passwords are entered into the database in an unencrypted form. ⚠